 The older you are the more your life insurance rates are going be.
 Simply put, this is because the older we are statistically speaking the higher the probability that we will pass away – again all things being equal.

 And remember again, once your policy is in force the cost is locked in for life.
 It will not increase in the future.
 This is assuming of course that you bought a policy that was structured to stay in force for life and you continued to pay the necessary premium.

-Life insurance rates for woman is less than it is for men.
+Life insurance rates for woman are less than what it costs for men.
 Let’s say you have a man a woman.
 Both are 70 years old, non smokers, and in fantastic health.
 Let’s say both qualify for the best rates an insurance company offers.
 The woman will still pay less, because again statistically speaking woman live longer than men.

 The fact is that men die younger when it comes to heart disease, stroke, cancer, diabetes, and other illnesses.
 Also men tend to participate in higher risk activities overall.
-Of course there’s other reasons as well, but for our purposes just know life insurance cost less for woman than for men.
+Of course there’s other reasons as well, but for our purposes just know that life insurance cost less for woman than for men.

 Your lifestyle actually plays a huge role in how much you’ll have to pay for coverage.
 For instance are you a health nut?
 Do you exercise a lot?
 You may pay less for coverage than someone who doesn’t.
 Do you drink alcohol and if so how much do you drink.
 Do you jump out of perfectly good airplanes – in other words do you parachute?

 Other things in lifestyle that are looked at are your driving record.
 Any reckless driving activity, suspension of license, DUIs, etc., is considered to be a riskier lifestyle.
 This is because you have a greater likelihood of dying from a car accident than someone with a clean driving record…again statistically speaking.